 Since 2007, the proportion of women in research positions has increased, and we continue to develop UCPH as a university where talents can unfold regardless of background.
-Therefore, an increased focus on equality and diversity is an important element in the strategy 2023.
+Therefore, an increased focus on equality and diversity is an important element in the Strategy 2023.

-Shared HR, among other things, supports diversity and equality through:
+HR, among other things, supports diversity and equality through: